samuelfapohunda-debug/UpKeepQr/replit.md

 # Overview

-This is an UpKeepQR Agent Management Platform, a monorepo TypeScript application designed to manage business agents.
-It provides features like scheduling, QR code generation, onboarding workflows, and dashboard management.
-The platform aims to streamline agent operations and automate common tasks, utilizing a React frontend and an Express backend.
-The customer-facing website is hosted on WordPress.
+This project is an Agent Management Platform (UpKeepQR) within a monorepo TypeScript application.
+Its core purpose is to streamline business agent operations through features like scheduling, QR code generation, comprehensive onboarding workflows, and dashboard management.
+The platform features a React frontend and an Express backend, with a WordPress site handling the customer-facing interface.
+The business vision is to automate tasks and provide a robust system for managing agents efficiently.

 # User Preferences